STRETCH

 The Current Mission

-Over the next four years, our Loggerhead Sea Turtle Research Experiment on the Thermal Corridor Hypothesis (hence our project’s name “STRETCH”) team will release 100 satellite-tag-equipped loggerheads to monitor their movements in relation to oceanographic conditions.
+From 2023 to 2026, our Loggerhead Sea Turtle Research Experiment on the Thermal Corridor Hypothesis (hence our project’s name “STRETCH”) team will release 100 satellite-tag-equipped loggerheads to monitor their movements in relation to oceanographic conditions.

 By learning their transpacific tendencies, we will provide vital data for aiding the protection and conservation of this unique endangered species, a responsibility that, because of its migratory habits, is shared by three countries: Japan, USA, and Mexico.

-Follow the Satellite Tracking of 25 Loggerhead Sea Turtles
+Follow the Satellite Tracking of Loggerhead Sea Turtles

 For each turtle, we have adopted names originating from the regions that share their conservation: Japan, Hawai'i, Mexico, and USA.